whigon/CloudComputing/README.md

 We divide the role into _User_ and _Admin_, implementing authentication via a hash-based method.

-We use _Blueprint_ module in _Flask_ to to distinguish between user and admin routing requests.
+We use _Blueprint_ module in _Flask_ to distinguish between user and admin routing requests.
-The user's routing requests starts with the prefix _**hostname:port/api/user/**_ and the admin's routing requests starting with the prefix _**hostname:port/api/admin/**_.
-And both the user and admin need to authentication before access the APIs.
+The user's routing requests start with the prefix _**hostname:port/api/user/**_ while the admin's routing requests start with the prefix _**hostname:port/api/admin/**_.
+And both the user and admin need authentication before accessing the APIs.

 In this case, we ensure that only the admin can modify(update/delete) the database and the user cannot access the admin's API, implementing a role-based policy to secure the database.